Ben4566/Calculator/README.md

 Future improvements and features include:

-- Graphical User Interface (GUI) for easier usability.
 - Expanded statistical and scientific functions.
-- Localization and support for multiple languages.
-- Mobile app or web-based version.
+- Development of a mobile app or web-based version of the calculator.

 ---